maxastana/Microsoft-Terminal/doc/specs/#2634 - Broadcast Input/#2634 - Broadcast Input.md

   - Groups should probably work across tabs.
 This would suggest that Proposal 2 is closer to how groups would work.
-Instead of there being one top-level set, there would be multiple. **I'm not sure how proposals 1&3 would seemlessly transition into also supporting groups**.
+Instead of there being one top-level set, there would be multiple. **I'm not sure how proposals 1&3 would seamlessly transition into also supporting groups**.
   - The major trick here is: how do we differentiate these different groups to the user?
 If we used the broadcast icon with a number, maybe in the corner of the tab?
 Like [📡: 1]?
 Can a pane be in multiple broadcast sets at the